MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Event Hubs supports Availability Zones (AZs) for zonal redundancy within supported regions in all pricing tiers.

-- Azure Event Hub Namespaces support configurable failover replication between regions, however, only configuration metadata is replicated, but **not messages themselves**.
+- Azure Event Hubs Namespaces support configurable failover replication between regions, however, only configuration metadata is replicated, but **not messages themselves**.
   - Configuration that is being replicated includes: Event Hubs (inside a Namespace), Consumer Groups, Namespace Authorization Rules, and Event Hubs Authorization Rules.

 - Azure Event Hubs can be configured to [capture raw data into Azure Blob Storage or Azure Data Lake Storage](/azure/event-hubs/event-hubs-capture-overview)
-  - Event Hub Capture to Azure Storage or Data Lake Storage records the captured data within .avro file.
+  - Event Hubs Capture to Azure Storage or Data Lake Storage records the captured data within.Avro file.

 - Data can be processed from Event Hubs by a client using the [Event Processor SDK](/azure/event-hubs/event-processor-balance-partition-load), or by [Azure Stream Analytics](/azure/event-hubs/process-data-azure-stream-analytics).